Hullow/Minishell/Documentation/Notes/SHELL-FUNCTIONING.md

 - The shell shall wait for the last command specified in the pipeline to complete, and may also wait for all commands to complete

 - Execution environment:
-	- A subshell environment shall be created as a duplicate of the shell environment, except that signal traps that are not being ignored shall be set to the default action.
+	- A Subshell environment: is a duplicate of the shell environment, except:<br>
+		IF<br>
+		- some signal traps are not being ignored

+		=> set those signal traps to the default action
-	- Each command of a multi-command pipeline is in a subshell environment; as an extension, however, any or all commands in a pipeline may be executed in the current environment.
+	- Each command of a multi-command pipeline is in a subshell environment
-	- All other commands shall be executed in the current shell environment.
+	- All other commands are executed in the current shell environment

 - Exit Status: the exit status of the last command specified in the pipeline